kmiloarguello/giftcardspuppis/README.md

-# Confflux Backend
+# Giftcards Puppis Backend

-This project stores the source code for Confflux backend.
+This project stores the source code for Giftcards backend.

 ## Technologies